zmike/zmike.github.io/_posts/2020-08-28-zink-gains-part-one.md

 Or whether it's ever had anything written to it at all.

-This patch was added at my request to fix up a huge number of test cases we were seeing that failed due to cases of write -> read on a texture without waiting for the write to complete, and it was added with the understanding that at some time in the future it would be improved to both ensure synchronization and not incur such a massive performance hit.
+This patch was added at my request to fix up a huge number of test cases we were seeing that failed due to cases of write -> read on without waiting for the write to complete, and it was added with the understanding that at some time in the future it would be improved to both ensure synchronization and not incur such a massive performance hit.

 That time has passed, and we are now in the future.